 Virginity

-Rape survivors in India continue to be subjected to intrusive tests like the two-finger/virginity test for assessment of sexual assault.
+Rape survivors in India continue to be subjected to intrusive tests like the two-finger/virginity test for assessment of sexual violence.
 The two common techniques are inspection of the hymen for size and tears, and two finger insertion to measure the size of introitus and laxity of the vaginal wall.
 Both these techniques are performed under the belief that there is a specific appearance of genitalia that demonstrates habituation to sexual intercourse.
-There is no mention of hymenal features varying with age and the heterogeneity existing in regards to the knowledge and experience of the examiner.
+There is no mention in the textbooks of hymenal features varying with age and the heterogeneity existing in regards to the knowledge and experience of the examiner.
 Textbooks do not take into consideration that the vagina is a dynamic muscular canal that varies in size and shape depending on individual, developmental stage, physical position, and various hormonal factors such as sexual arousal and stress.
-A W.H.O. study by Olson and Garcia-Moreno shows that hymenal opening size also is found to be an unreliable test for vaginal penetration.
+A W.H.O. study by Olson and Garcia-Moreno [13] shows that hymenal opening size also is found to be an unreliable test for vaginal penetration.
 Hymen opening size varies with the method of examination, the position of the examinee, the cooperation and relaxation of the examinee, and the examinee’s age, weight, and height.
 With regards to healing of hymenal injuries, it was found that most hymenal injuries heal rapidly and leave no evidence of previous trauma.
 The studies indicate that the inspection of the hymen cannot give conclusive evidence of vaginal penetration, or any other sexual history.
 Instead, virginity testing can cause serious physical, long-term psychological effects of self-hatred, loss of self-esteem, violation of privacy, fear and re-traumatization the examination causes, and social harm.
 The prevailing social rationale for testing is that an unmarried female’s virginity is indicative of her moral character and social value, bringing in shame and dishonor to families and communities, and a way to separate ‘pure’ from ‘impure’ females.
-[6]
+[13]

-VIRGINITY: A female is called a virgin (Virgo intacta) if she has never experienced any sexual intercourse.
+“VIRGINITY: A female is called a virgin (Virgo intacta) if she has never experienced any sexual intercourse.”
 (N.G.Rao, p351, Reddy, p389)

 Virginity as a concept exists for men too but it doesn’t have the same social implications or significance at all.
 The textbook is perpetuating this negative gender stereotype without offering any counter position or explanation of the need for a patriarchal society to control women’s sexuality and hence the stigma around pre-marital sex for women.
 Virginity is thus a social construct and not a medical fact.
 Why is it still being taught to medical students when it has no medical relevance?
-From a human rights perspective, virginity testing is a form of gender discrimination, as well as a violation of fundamental rights, and when carried out without her consent, a form of sexual assault.
+From a human rights perspective, virginity testing is a form of gender discrimination, as well as a violation of fundamental rights, and when carried out without her consent, a form of sexual violence.

-The FMT textbook in fact shares a table to explain the difference between a virgin and ‘deflorate’ which is not just offensive labeling but also factually incorrect and legally of no relevance to rape.
+The Forensic Medicine textbook in fact shares a table to explain the differences between a virgin and ‘deflorate’ which is not just offensive labeling but also factually incorrect and legally of no relevance to rape.
 The focus should be more on victim and witness testimonies, rather than relying on physical examinations to check for injuries to the genital area, because absence of injuries is frequently equated with the absence of assault and denies their rights and autonomy Health professionals must be better informed and medical and other textbooks updated to reflect current medical knowledge.
 Countries should review their policies and move towards a banning of virginity testing.
-[6]
+[13]

-The clitoris (homologue of the penis in the male) arises from the embryologic genital tubercle… (Holland and Brews, p1)
+“The clitoris (homologue of the penis in the male) arises from the embryologic genital tubercle…” (Holland and Brews, p1)